curl/curl/docs/URL-SYNTAX.md

 `name=value` pairs.

 While space is not typically a "legal" letter, libcurl accepts them.
-When a user wants to pass in a `#` (hash) character it will be treated as a fragment and get cut off by libcurl if provided literally.
-You will instead have to escape it by providing it as backslash and its ASCII value in hexadecimal:
+When a user wants to pass in a `#` (hash) character it is treated as a fragment and it gets cut off by libcurl if provided literally.
+You have to escape it by providing it as backslash and its ASCII value in hexadecimal: `\23`.
-`\23`.